PhilippEngler/eufy-security-hm/README.md

 was appreciated.

-The addons website is built on bootstrap [https://getbootstrap.com/](https://getbootstrap.com/).
+The addons website is built on [Bootstrap](https://getbootstrap.com/) The icons used are the [Bootstrap Icons](https://icons.getbootstrap.com/).
+To show the log files the [CodeMirror editor](https://codemirror.net/) is used.

 I would also like to thank the people who are sponsoring and supporting this project.
 I appreciate that.
 Thank you very much.